lfit/itpol/protecting-code-integrity.md

 eventually synchronize to all the others.

-**NOTE ON PRIVACY:** Keyservers are completely public and therefore, by design, leak potentially private information about you, such as your full name, nicknames, and personal or work email addresses.
+**NOTE ON PRIVACY:** Keyservers are completely public and therefore, by design, leak potentially sensitive information about you, such as your full name, nicknames, and personal or work email addresses.
 If you sign other people's keys or someone signs yours, keyservers will additionally become leakers of your social connections.
 Once such personal information makes it to